Top Tips for Visiting Clifton Lido

 Changing Facilities

-Once dressed, it’s recommended to head upstairs to the Boudoir.
-Here you’ll find a plush room with hairdryers, straighteners and mirrors with a view of the pool.
-It has great natural light and is the best place to apply your makeup if you’re heading elsewhere.
+After changing, head upstairs to the Boudoir—a plush room equipped with hairdryers, straighteners, and mirrors with a view of the pool.
+It’s an excellent spot to apply makeup if you’re heading elsewhere afterward.

 Clifton Lido Outdoor Shower